dalesgit/logseq-sd/pages/SD-training-Feb 20.md

 	- **shame ** is always bad.
 	- DH: paying attention to "a **part** of me ... but"
 		- SH not always the word "part" but expressed maybe in "**should** ..."
+		- e.g. Jim ... rather than advise re. how to get more prayer time, ask about the **part** that stays too busy
+	- Bypassing moment: